Target icon in blue green

 What investigative services can a PI provide to a Georgia attorney?

-A GPBO-licensed PI in Georgia provides surveillance and activity documentation, witness location and background investigation, asset location, process service for evasive subjects, digital forensics where legal access exists, and TSCM electronic surveillance detection — all coordinated directly with retained counsel and delivered in court-ready formats.
-The investigators who conduct the work are available for deposition and trial testimony regarding methodology and findings in any Georgia proceeding where the evidence is introduced.
-A full overview of available services is on the surveillance services page and the digital forensics investigation page.
+A GPBO-licensed PI in Georgia provides surveillance, witness location, background investigation, asset location, process service for evasive subjects, criminal defense investigation, digital forensics where legal access exists, and TSCM electronic surveillance detection.
+All work is coordinated directly with retained counsel and delivered in court-ready formats.
+NLA's investigators are available for deposition and trial testimony regarding methodology and findings in any Georgia proceeding where the evidence is introduced.

 Is PI evidence admissible in Georgia courts?

-Evidence gathered by a GPBO-licensed PI under chain of custody protocol and within the boundaries of Georgia law is admissible in Georgia Superior Court, State Court, and family court proceedings when it meets the Georgia Rules of Evidence standards.
-That means the evidence must be relevant to a material issue in the case.
-It must have been gathered through lawful methods.
-And it must be properly authenticated.
-The PI's GPBO licensing, activity logs, and chain of custody documentation provide the authentication foundation that self-gathered or unlicensed-investigator evidence can't provide.
+Evidence gathered by a GPBO-licensed PI under chain of custody protocol and within Georgia law is admissible in Superior Court, State Court, and family court proceedings when it meets the Georgia Rules of Evidence standards.
+The evidence must be relevant to a material issue in the case and gathered through lawful methods.
+It must also be properly authenticated.
+A PI's GPBO licensing, activity logs, chain of custody documentation, and investigator testimony provide the authentication foundation that self-gathered or unlicensed-investigator evidence can't match.
 A full overview of Georgia PI legal boundaries is available on the Georgia private investigator laws page.

 Can a PI work under attorney work product privilege in Georgia?

-Investigation conducted at the direction of retained counsel as part of litigation preparation may qualify for work product protection under O.C.G.A. § 9-11-26(b)(3), depending on the specific circumstances and the attorney's strategic direction.
-Whether the privilege applies to a specific investigation is a question of Georgia law that the retained attorney is best positioned to assess.
-This firm accepts direction from retained counsel on investigation scope and can structure the engagement to support the attorney's privilege determinations.
+Investigation conducted at the direction of retained counsel as part of litigation preparation may qualify for work product protection under O.C.G.A. § 9-11-26(b)(3).
+Whether the privilege applies depends on the specific circumstances and the attorney's strategic direction.
+NLA Private Investigator accepts direction from retained counsel on investigation scope and can structure the engagement to support the attorney's privilege determinations.

 How quickly can a PI begin an investigation for an attorney in Atlanta?

-This firm can typically commence a new attorney-referred investigation within 24 to 48 hours of the retainer agreement being executed, depending on the case type and any scheduling requirements specific to the matter.
-Urgent matters — process service for time-sensitive filings, surveillance aligned to an imminent hearing date — are discussed by phone and scoped for the fastest possible deployment.
-The attorney contact form on this page routes directly to the investigator; phone contact is available for matters that can't wait for a form response.
-A full breakdown of rates for attorney-referred matters is available on the private investigator cost guide.
+NLA Private Investigator can typically commence a new attorney-referred investigation within 24 to 48 hours of the retainer agreement being executed.
+Timing depends on case type and any scheduling requirements specific to the matter.
+For urgent process service or surveillance aligned to an imminent hearing, phone contact allows same-day scoping for the fastest possible deployment.
+The attorney contact form on this page routes directly to the investigator.